Generic Name: Ticlopidine hydrochloride

 Ticlopidine therapy causes increased serum cholesterol and triglycerides.
 Serum total cholesterol levels are increased 8% to 10% within 1 month of therapy and persist at that level.
 The ratios of the lipoprotein subfractions are unchanged.

-The tolerance and long-term safety of coadministration of Ticlopidine with heparin, oral anticoagulants or fibrinolytic agents have not been established.
-In trials for cardiac stenting, patients received heparin and Ticlopidine concomitantly for approximately 12 hours.
-If a patient is switched from an anticoagulant or fibrinolytic drug to Ticlopidine, the former drug should be discontinued prior to Ticlopidine administration.
+The tolerance and long-term safety of coadministration of Ticlopidine Tablets with heparin, oral anticoagulants or fibrinolytic agents have not been established.
+In trials for cardiac stenting, patients received heparin and Ticlopidine Tablets concomitantly for approximately 12 hours.
+If a patient is switched from an anticoagulant or fibrinolytic drug to Ticlopidine Tablets, the former drug should be discontinued prior to Ticlopidine Tablet administration.

 Ticlopidine should be used with caution in patients who may be at risk of increased bleeding from trauma, surgery or pathological conditions.
 If it is desired to eliminate the antiplatelet effects of Ticlopidine prior to elective surgery, the drug should be discontinued 10 to 14 days prior to surgery.
 Several controlled clinical studies have found increased surgical blood loss in patients undergoing surgery during treatment with Ticlopidine.
 In TASS and CATS it was recommended that patients have Ticlopidine discontinued prior to elective surgery.
 Several hundred patients underwent surgery during the trials, and no excessive surgical bleeding was reported.

 Prolonged bleeding time is normalized within 2 hours after administration of 20 mg methylprednisolone IV.
 Platelet transfusions may also be used to reverse the effect of Ticlopidine on bleeding.
 Because platelet transfusions may accelerate thrombosis in patients with TTP on Ticlopidine, they should, if possible, be avoided.